 Estimating Jar – Instructions

-- Look at all your object and jars and decide which you will put where.
+- Look at all your objects and jars and decide where you will put them.

 - Can you estimate how many of each item will fit in the different jars?